BulbXML/firefly/README.md

-Copy the folder into your resourcepacks folder, if any issues arise DM me on Discord (bulbxml)
+Unzip and copy the ADDME folder to your resourcepacks folder, if any issues DM me on Discord (bulbxml)